 The Two Types of Buddha-Nature Factors and the Buddha Bodies

-The Buddha-Nature Factors as Imputations
+The Buddha-Nature Factors as Imputation Phenomena

 Here we’re talking specifically about the enlightenment-building network, and there are two facets of that network – “facet” (cha) means like a face or aspect.
-One is its ability to give rise to its result which is not yet happening, the result is not yet happening.
-It has an ability to give rise to a result, but the result is not yet happening – but that ability is presently happening.
+One is its ability to give rise to its result, which is not yet happening; the result is not yet happening.
+It has an ability to give rise to a result, but the result is not yet happening, but that ability is presently happening.
 All right?
 That’s important to understand.
 If we aren’t aware that there is an ability of this network to give rise to a result, we wouldn’t think that we can achieve enlightenment.
-You have to be convinced that we are able to.
-So how am I able to?
+We have to be convinced that we are able to.
+So, how are we able to?
 It’s on the basis of this network.
-So one aspect of these networks is the ability to give rise to a result, but that result is not yet happening.
+One aspect of these networks is the ability to give rise to a result, but that result is not yet happening.

 Focusing on a Representation of Our Enlightenment That Has Not Yet Happened

-This represents my enlightenment, which is not yet happening, based on my understanding of the not-yet-happening of that enlightenment – I don’t fool myself into thinking that it’s happening [now].
-But that not-yet-happening of the enlightenment is imputed on the temporarily not-giving-rise to enlightenment of those networks.
-But that network has the ability to give rise to the effect – enlightenment.
-And that network is imputed on all the individual karmic potentials or forces.
-Those individual moments of karmic force are imputed on the mere “me,” and the mere “me” is imputed on the mental continuum, and the mental continuum is imputed on all the moments of my experience made up of five aggregate factors that are changing all the time.
+This represents our enlightenment, which is not yet happening, based on our understanding of the not-yet-happening of that enlightenment; we don’t fool ourselves into thinking that it’s happening [now], but that not-yet-happening of the enlightenment is an imputation phenomenon on the basis of the temporarily not-giving-rise to enlightenment of those networks, and that network has the ability to give rise to the effect, enlightenment.
+That network is an imputation phenomenon on all the individual karmic potentials or forces.
+Those individual moments of karmic force are imputation phenomena on the mere “me,” and the mere “me” is an imputation phenomenon on the mental continuum, and the mental continuum is an imputation phenomenon on all the moments of our experience made up of five aggregate factors that are changing all the time.

-Let;s try doing this meditation on bodhichitta.
-Remember, first we focus on all beings and try to bring back up that feeling of love and compassion, and then go into the focus on our individual enlightenment that is not yet happening.
-As Tsongkhapa emphasizes very much, in order to do any meditation practice we have to know what it is that we are focusing on in that meditation (in other words, what appears in our mind) and how our mind is relating or taking that object – and here it’s with the intention to achieve it in order to benefit everyone.
+Let’s try doing this meditation on bodhichitta.
+Remember, we first focus on all beings and try to bring back up that feeling of love and compassion, and then go into the focus on our individual enlightenment that is not yet happening.
+As Tsongkhapa emphasizes very much, in order to do any meditation practice, we have to know what it is that we are focusing on in that meditation (in other words, what appears in our mind) and how our mind is relating or taking that object, and here it’s with the intention to achieve it in order to benefit everyone.

 What is going on with the individual mental continuum after we reach enlightenment?
 You said that there is no universal mind continuum.
 So does the individual continuum of mind begin something else after enlightenment, or does it remain individual?

-It is in certain types of Hindu philosophies that we have the idea that all rivers, all streams go into the ocean, and so with liberation all mental continuums become one; but that’s certainly not the Buddhist position.
+It is in certain types of Hindu philosophies that we have the idea that all rivers, all streams go into the ocean, and so with liberation, all mental continuums become one, but that’s certainly not the Buddhist position.
 A mental continuum of Maitreya Buddha is not the same mental continuum or enlightenment of Shakyamuni Buddha.
 The level of attainment is the same: they are both equally omniscient and know everything.
-However, certain beings have built up the karma to be benefited by Shakyamuni Buddha, some beings have built up the karma to be benefited by Maitreya Buddha, and so they are individual in terms of their experience of helping others.
+However, certain beings have built up the karma to be benefited by Shakyamuni Buddha, and some beings have built up the karma to be benefited by Maitreya Buddha, and so they are individual in terms of their experience of helping others.
 They retain that individuality.
-And so in many of our Buddhist practices, we acknowledge that we have not built up the karma to actually meet and study directly with Buddha Shakyamuni, and so we have these Maitreya prayers which are recited certainly daily by all Tibetan monks and nuns to be able to build up that karmic connection to be able to actually study in the presence of Maitreya Buddha.
+In many of our Buddhist practices, we acknowledge that we have not built up the karma to actually meet and study directly with Buddha Shakyamuni, and so we have these Maitreya prayers which are recited certainly daily by all Tibetan monks and nuns to be able to build up that karmic connection to be able to actually study in the presence of Maitreya Buddha.